philterd/philter/docs/docs/policies/filter_policies.md

 When an email address is identified by this policy, the email address is replaced with the text `{{{REDACTED-email-address}}}`.
 The `%t` gets replaced by the type of the filter.
 Likewise, when a phone number is found it is replaced with the text `{{{REDACTED-phone-number}}}`.
 You are free to change the redaction formats to whatever fits your use-case.
 See [Filter Strategies](filter_strategies.md) for all replacement options.

-The name of the policy is `email-and-phone-numbers`.
-Policies can be named anything you like but their names must be unique from all other policies.
-As a best practice, the policy should be saved as `[name].json`, e.g. `email-and-phone-numbers.json`.
+The name of this policy is `email-and-phone-numbers`, which comes from its filename: the policy must be saved as `email-and-phone-numbers.json`.
+Filenames must be unique across all policies, since the filename (without the `.json` extension) is the name you pass to Philter when filtering.
+The `name` field inside the JSON is not read by Philter.

 ### Applying a Policy to Text